-1.3 The Localism Act 2011 introduced significant reforms to the planning system in England.
+- 1.3 The Localism Act 2011 introduced significant reforms to the planning system in England.
 These reforms gave local communities more say in shaping future development in their area.
-The most significant reform gave local parish councils the power to prepare a Neighbourhood Development Plan for their area.

-1.4 Wilmcote Parish Council (WPC) presented this opportunity to residents at a public meeting held on 21st of October 2013, it was unanimously decided that it was essential to use this new power.

-1.5 The Parish Council, therefore, applied to be designated a neighbourhood planning body for the whole parish.
-Wilmcote was approved as a neighbourhood planning area by Stratford-on-Avon District Council on 10th of February 2014.
-This designation has allowed the local community to come together, through the preparation of this Neighbourhood Development Plan, to set out how the future development of the area should be shaped up to 2031.

-1.6 The Neighbourhood Development Plan will cover the area of the whole parish (Figure 1).
+The most significant reform gave local parish councils the power to prepare a Neighbourhood Development Plan for their area. - 1.4 Wilmcote Parish Council (WPC) presented this opportunity to residents at a public meeting held on 21st of October 2013, it was unanimously decided that it was essential to use this new power. - 1.5 The Parish Council, as a qualifying body, therefore applied for the whole parish to be designated a neighbourhood planning area.
+Wilmcote was approved as a neighbourhood planning area by Stratford-on-Avon District Council on 3rd of November 2016.
+This designation has allowed the local community to come together, through the preparation of this Neighbourhood Development Plan, to set out how the future development of the area should be shaped up to 2031. - 1.6 The Neighbourhood Development Plan will cover the area of the whole parish (Figure 1).
 This includes the village of Wilmcote with its Conservation Area (Figure 2), the hamlet of Pathlow and the surrounding countryside.